 First you need to choose a positive affirmation.
 The affirmation needs to reflect your particular situation that focuses on making changes in yourself.

 Your affirmation must use positive language and be in the present tense.
 Keep it short, but affirm what you need or want most in your life.

 Most importantly, your affirmation should move you beyond your normal comfort zone, away from where you feel safe and secure, and make a bold affirmation that will create an immediate protest from your Internal Demons.
 Here are a few examples:

 - I fulfill my personal definition of happiness.

-- I easily attact an abundance of compassion in my life.
+- I easily attract an abundance of compassion in my life.

 - I manifest my vision for my health and wellbeing.

 Once you have chosen your affirmation, it's time to start writing it.
 This step will require about 10-15 minutes a day.
 Be sure you choose a timeframe when it is quiet and you will not be disturbed or distracted.
 Early in the morning is ideal and a great way to to start your day.
 And be sure to turn off your phone, tablets, or the TV- use an actual pen and piece of paper.

 To begin, divide a sheet of paper into two columns.
 Write your affirmation in the left column, then site quietly and listen intently for any internal negative thoughts that arise.
 No matter how silly, irrelevant, critical, or harsh these may seem, write down these negative thoughts on the right hand column opposite to the affirmation.
 Then repeat this process until the page is full.